Is becoming a freelance writer in your future?

 It’s 2021, and how it got here so fast, I have no idea.
 And if you’ve been thinking about becoming a freelance writer but haven’t taken any steps yet, now is the time.

-A new year often means a new you (sort of).
+There’s no time like the present when everyone has been working from home during COVID.
 It’s a chance to essentially hit the reset button and change how we think and do things.

 It’s also a time we reflect on how well our life is working and make big changes so we can live the life we want to and pursue our dreams.